kit-ipe/bora/README.md

-# BORA - Build Once Run Always
+# BORA - personalized collaBORAtive data display
 BORA is a static monitoring framework that aims to minimize the maintaining effort on the page and offers a flexible way to add and remove data items.

 ## Installation